 As a new entrepreneur, you have to work your butt off.
 You have to perform different types of tasks on a daily basis.
 And you also have to market your business constantly.

 Everything might seem to be going swimmingly at first.
 But somewhere along the way, you might push yourself a little too hard.

-Whether it’s forgetting to have a work-life balance or churning out so much content that you might as well be a machine instead of a human, your brain might suddenly turn to mush.
+Whether it’s forgetting to have a work-life balance or churning out so much content that you may as well be a machine instead of a human, your brain can suddenly turn to mush.
 In this case, you’ll be tired, you’ll struggle to get motivated — and you might even feel like a slave to your routine.

 10 Signs That You’re Experiencing Burnout

 First things first, if you’re currently experiencing business owner burnout, there’ll be some tell-tale signs.